Cauley Woodrow

-Woodrow previously played for Conference Premier club Luton Town, for whom he made three appearances in the FA Trophy as a 16-year-old.
+Woodrow began his professional career at Luton Town, in the Conference Premier at the time, for whom he made three appearances in the FA Trophy as a 16-year-old.
 While a Luton player in 2011, he became the first non-League footballer to be capped at youth level for England since the 1970s.

+In 2011, he moved to Fulham, making his Football League debut on loan at Southend United in 2013.
+After several loan spells, he was signed by Barnsley in 2018 on an initial loan.
+After spending four years in total at Barnsley, he returned to Luton Town in 2022, helping the club return to the top flight in his first season back.
+He spent the second half of the 2024–25 season on loan at Blackburn Rovers.

 Club career

 Early life and career

 Woodrow was born in Hemel Hempstead, Hertfordshire, where he attended Hemel Hempstead School.
-His father, Martin Patching, is a former professional footballer.
+His father, Martin Patching, was a professional footballer.
 As a young boy, Woodrow trained with Tottenham Hotspur.
 He joined Buckhurst Hill ahead of the 2007–08 season.
 He scored eight goals in one of his early games, and played in the team that represented the South of England in the national finals of the Tesco Cup in 2008.
 Although his team lost in the semi-final, Woodrow received the award for best forward in the competition.

 He went on to join Conference Premier club Luton Town.
 In the summer of 2010, he was part of their under-15 team that reached the final of a 40-team tournament involving several major European clubs' youngsters, and in September he scored six goals in an FA Youth Cup qualifying match against Cogenhoe United.
-While still 15, he was an unused substitute for the first team's FA Cup match at Corby Town, and he made his senior debut on 14 December, twelve days after his 16th birthday, as Luton won an FA Trophy first-round replay at Welling United.
+While still 15, he was an unused substitute for the FA Cup match at Corby Town, and he made his senior debut on 14 December, twelve days after his 16th birthday, as Luton won an FA Trophy first-round replay at Welling United.
 Woodrow played twice more in the FA Trophy: against Uxbridge, he set up the third goal in a 4–0 win, and against Gloucester City, he won the free kick from which Luton scored the only goal of the game to progress to the quarter-final.
 He was called up to the England under-17 team for a tournament in Portugal in February 2011.